sgaywalaUCSD/cse15l-lab-reports/Lab_Report_2.md

 ![image](https://user-images.githubusercontent.com/122569404/215223891-c3e038ac-94a1-49e0-8490-9ec83646296e.png)

-* The methods in the code called are: the main method, parseInt method to get the port from args, Server's start method, StringServer's handleRequest Method, and URI's getPath method.
+* The methods in the code called are: the main method, parseInt method to get the port from args, Server's start method, StringServer's handleRequest Method, and URI's getPath + getQuery method, etc.
 * relevant arguments to those methods values of relevant fields: The argument for the port is 3221 (randomely chosen), the path is "/add-message", and the query is "?s=Testing Message 1".
 The value for the URI url is new URI("localhost:3221/add-message?s=Testing Message 1").
 * how values of relevant fields change: The value of the message field changes from the empty String to "Testing Message 1\n".